psu13/mutable-hakyll/posts/quantum.md

 is called the _spectral_ theorem and the eigenvectors/values of the operator are called its _spectrum_.
 This is a very important result for quantum mechanics.

-### Circling Back on the Atom
+### Circling Back to the Atom

-At this point you might be thinking to yourself, "I have seen this word 'spectrum' before".
+At this point you might be thinking to yourself, "I have seen this word _spectrum_ before".
 And you have.
 One of the earliest problems in quantum mechanics was to explain the spectral lines of the hydrogen atom.
-You will recall that the famous Schrödinger equation, in fact, is an expression for _energy_, and the spectral lines are an arrangement of energy "levels" that we think of as different orbits in the atom (even though they are not).

-Let's remember what the Schrödinger equation looks like:
+So we might be wondering to ourselves, how do we get from these abstract quantum states and operators to energy?
+The answer is the next important rule of quantum mechanics, which we are already familiar with from part 1: there is a special observable for the energy of the system whose operator we call $H$, for the _Hamiltonian_.
+Time evolution of states is then given by the Schrödinger equation:

 $$
 i \hbar \frac{\partial}{\partial t} | \psi(t) \rangle  = H | \psi(t) \rangle .
 $$

+You will recall from part 1 that the wave functions, which we now know are the quantum states of a system were all solutions to this equation.

-The Schrödinger equation is what we call a  linear differential equation, since there are no second derivatives or other squared terms.
-The trick to solving the hydrogen atom is first finding a Hamiltonian $H$ that correctly describes the behavior of the electron in the atom.
-It turns out that when you do this you will define one of our coveted self-adjoint linear operators on the Hilbert space of wave functions.
-This means that there will be some set of states that obey this rule:
+Now, the trick to solving the hydrogen atom is first finding a Hamiltonian $H$ that correctly describes the behavior of the electron in the atom.
+It turns out that when you do this $H$ will be one of our coveted self-adjoint linear operators on the Hilbert space of wave functions.
+This means that there will be some set of states that obey this
+rule:

 $$
 H | \psi \rangle  = E | \psi \rangle